 What is the dividend growth model?

-Simply put, it is a total commitment to utilize dividend-paying securities to bolster your portfolio’s short-term yield.
+Simply put, it is a total commitment to utilizing dividend-paying securities to bolster your portfolio’s short-term yield.
 It is not for everyone.
 If one jumps into a dividend growth plan without doing the necessary research the results could potentially be disastrous.So what are some things to consider when creating your passive income strategy?

 First, consider what companies have issued a consistent dividend, historically.
 Countless companies utilize a dividend to draw in new investors.
 However, in times of turmoil many seemingly untouchable companies pull the rug out from under investors, by slashing the dividend or removing it altogether.
 This can come as a shock to many investors, especially those who depend on that dividend income to live off of.

 So, why is the dividend growth strategy attractive?

 Upon doing your homework you’ll find that there are a small handful of companies, and general securities that have not only maintained a solid dividend for a long period of time, but they have actually increased this dividend gradually.
 The usual increase occurs yearly and happens without fanfare.